edissyum/opencaptureformem/README.md

  - Fully logged, infos and errors
  - For now it deals only with **PDF** or **JPG** files
  - Check integrity of a file to avoid processing incomplete files
+ - Handle different process type
+ - QR Code recognition from a file to reconcile it with the original document

 # Installation